hermitsgame/Poker_Unity3d/README.md

 # Poker_Unity3d
-this is a framework for implementing advanced decisions for the computer agents. this package inculdes : evaluation cards in each round.
+This is a framework for implementing advanced decision for the AI agents. this package inculdes : evaluation cards in each round.
                         seperating Player Implementation Logic from the UI. compare two hands,but be careful this will depend on HandEvaluation.prolog